elvincheung0321/portfolio/content/project/weatherforecast/index.md

 ---
 title: Weather forecast
-summary: Hong Kong weather forecast
+summary: This Weather Forecast project is a Data Science project.
+It was made using python.
+It works with the API from the Hong Kong Observatory.
 tags:
   - DS
 #date: 2022-01-01